pengelana/VTL/README.md

 ![Screen Shot 2022-01-16 at 8 02 50 PM](https://user-images.githubusercontent.com/787301/149659368-cd381577-0bff-4954-ade0-21134d7e6317.png)

 6. Check-in to the departure gate on time (CGK Terminal 3).
+7. Drink enough water.
-7. When arrive to Singapore (Changi Terminal 3), use Automated Immigration Gates.
+8. When arrive to Singapore (Changi Terminal 3), use Automated Immigration Gates.
 Reduce contact with other people.
-8. After exit from Automated Immigration Gates, ICA (Immigration and Checkpoints Authority) will send automatic email to you to inform your arrival status, **IMPORTANT:** _DO NOT MISSED THIS EMAIL, YOU NEED TO ACKNOWLEDGE_.
+9. After exit from Automated Immigration Gates, ICA (Immigration and Checkpoints Authority) will send automatic email to you to inform your arrival status, **IMPORTANT:** _DO NOT MISSED THIS EMAIL, YOU NEED TO ACKNOWLEDGE_.
-9. Complete COVID-19 PCR at the airport and immediately go home with Taxi.
+10. Complete COVID-19 PCR at the airport and immediately go home with Taxi.
-10. Isolate until COVID-19 PCR test result coming back **NEGATIVE**.
+11. Isolate until COVID-19 PCR test result coming back **NEGATIVE**.
-11. Welcome Home.
+12. Welcome Home.